 - Recreation therapy

 Continuing Care and Levels of Care

 At Highland Ridge Hospital, we make sure that you are placed in the most appropriate, least restrictive level of care.
-We offer a partial hospitalization program (PHP) and an intensive outpatient program (IOP) for people who want to focus upon their recovery while being able to return home each evening.
+We offer a partial hospitalization program (PHP) and an intensive outpatient program (IOP) at our treatment center for people who want to focus upon their recovery while being able to return home each evening.
 Our PHP and IOP can be used as a step up from traditional outpatient therapy or as a step down from our inpatient program.
-We also offer an inpatient program for children, teens, adults, and older adults who require the structure of an inpatient setting.
+We also offer an inpatient program at our treatment center for children, teens, adults, and older adults who require the structure of an inpatient setting.

 Serving The Greater Salt Lake City Area